SuperCaleb/OdensNetwork/README.md

 5. **Oden's Entity**:
    - Demonstrates the usage of various classes and functions to simulate data collection, security checks, network management, penetration testing, and automated processes.
+   - 6. **Eyes of Oden**:
+        The provided script defines a class Eye_of_oden that simulates a tracking system with sensors, called "Oden's eyes."
+It includes methods to initialize and control the sensors, detect objects, and report the sensor status.
+The example usage shows how to activate the system, perform object detection, and print the sensor status.